4 Qualities of a Good Worker

 6. Don’t forget that you’re an asset.

-By following these six easy tips, you can make your video interview a spectacular way to show off the positive qualities you will bring to the job!
+By following these six tips, you can make your video interview a spectacular way to show off the positive qualities you will bring to the job!

 Confused by all of the different marketing positions out there?
 You’re not alone!
 There are marketing managers, marketing specialists, marketing assistants, marketing analysts… the list goes on.
 So let’s take a closer look at one of the many marketing positions: the marketing coordinator.